-When I found out about David Nash’s interest in building ferrocement domes for survival shelter, I contacted him right away to ask him to be a guest on DestinySurvival Radio.
-He was on with me yesterday.
-He was also on a few months ago to share some general thoughts on prepping, and you can read about it here.
+Thus, when I found out about David Nash’s interest in building ferrocement domes for survival shelter, I contacted him right away to ask him to be a guest on DestinySurvival Radio.
+He had been on previously to share some general thoughts on prepping, which you can read about here.

 David’s vision–He and his wife have a piece of land on which they plan to build several small, sustainable buildings from different materials, such as adobe and cob construction.
 One of the quickest and cheapest ways to put up a shelter is to make a geodesic dome from ferrocement.

-While he’s doing that, he’ll document it for a forthcoming book.
-He says there are no such manuals on the market now.
+While he was doing that, he planned to document it for a book.
+He said there are no such manuals on the market.

 The ferrocement dome–Ferrocement has been used for boat construction and has proven its strength and worthiness.
-David’s dome will be 16 foot in diameter and 8 feet tall.
-He’ll build the frame from flattened conduit piping, cover it with chicken mesh, and plaster a thin layer of cement mix over it on either side.
+David’s dome was to be 16 foot in diameter and 8 feet tall.
+He would build the frame from flattened conduit piping, cover it with chicken mesh, and plaster a thin layer of cement mix over it on either side.
 This makes a structure sturdy enough and shaped in such a way so it can withstand tornadoes and other natural disasters, like fires and earthquakes.

-David says this kind of dome can be put up over a weekend.
+David said this kind of dome can be put up over a weekend.
 And it can be built for $500 or less.
-While it can be a place to live, David may use it for storage.
+While it can be a place to live, David thought he might use it for storage.

 Practical instruction–David can be called a DIY disaster resilience advocate.
 He has a passion for teaching you and me practical ways to be prepared.
 That’s what the Shepherd School is about.
-Plus, this fall he’s releasing a new book called 52 Prepper Projects, which will include projects you can do that aren’t just theoretical.
-This book is in addition to the one coming in 2014 about ferrocement domes.
+Plus, he planned to release 52 Prepper Projects, which would include projects you can do that aren’t just theoretical.
+(This book is in addition to the one on ferrocement domes.)

 Find out more–As always, David and I talked about more than I have time to share here.
 Hear our conversation by listening to DestinySurvival Radio for July 25, 2013.
 View David’s latest articles and videos on prepping by going to www.tngun.com, which is his site for the Shepherd School.

-Click on the titles of his books to order from Barnes & Noble.
+Click on the titles of his books to order them.
 They are Understanding the Use of Handguns for Self Defense and 52 Prepper Projects.